ansys/scade-apitools/doc/source/examples/create_make.rst

 Apply a design pattern to an existing project to create new operators and diagrams.

-The design pattern used in this example is very simple: output a structure flow containing pairs made of a default value and a status, depending on the input.
+The design pattern used in this example is very simple.
+It outputs a structure flow containing pairs made of a default value and a status, depending on the input.

-The input model shall contain the declaration of the output structure as well as the operator and its interface, with an empty graphical diagram:
+The input model contains the declaration of the output structure as well as the operator and its interface, with an empty graphical diagram:

 .. code-block:: swan